Copilot Cloud Agent Organization Controls¶

 Three-tier governance model for managing Copilot cloud agent at enterprise, organization, and repository scope.

-Policy Hierarchy¶
+Policy hierarchy¶

 Copilot cloud agent governance follows a strict top-down hierarchy: enterprise settings override org settings, which override repository defaults.